medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 When also sending to a copyreciver the Receiving Organization representing this **SHALL** be pointed out/referenced by destination:cc/receiver in MedComMessagingMessageHeader.

-Both elements **SHALL** be represented.
+Both elements **SHALL** be represented in the same

 ##### 4.4.3.1 Sending to a copyreceiver while also sending to a Primary receiver

-A message to a copyreceiver is as the name says a copy of the original message.
+A message to a copyreceiver is as the name says a carbon copy of the original message.

 Sending to a copyreceiver is handled on different levels: